 How did we get here?
 It all started at MIT Lincoln Laboratory.
 Noticing a considerable gap in status quo liquid cooling solutions, a team of engineers led by Bernie Malouin spent five years developing and refining the next-generation cooling technology behind JetCool.
 The technology advances kept gaining momentum and visibility, prompting the project, dubbed “Project JETS,” to receive support and funding.

 In 2019, two Project JETS team members formed JetCool Technologies as a spin-off from MIT.
 The JetCool team started introducing high-performance cooling to new application areas, working with leading innovators worldwide to transform next-generation product development, focusing on improving high power electronic efficiency and performance.

 ❝We seek to positively impact society through technological innovation.
 Electronics with amazing capabilities are emerging in electric cars and data centers, fueling a sustainable revolution.
 We strive to make these technologies run more efficiently by using a new paradigm to manage their heat, accelerating their adoption towards a more sustainable future.❞

 Meet Our Founders

-After working on several high power technologies at MIT Lincoln Laboratory, including high energy lasers and subsea communication system, Jordan joined the Jetcool team.
-Jordan received a BS in Mechanical Engineering (MIT) and a MS in Mechanical Engineering (UC-Berkeley).
+After working on several high-power technologies at MIT Lincoln Laboratory, including high energy lasers and subsea communication systems, Jordan joined the JetCool team.
+Jordan received a BS in Mechanical Engineering (MIT) and an MS in Mechanical Engineering (UC-Berkeley).
 He was a member of the MIT Track and Field team and continues his sports interest by following Boston sports teams.